UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 PETA has repeatedly offered to arrange for the transfer of the bears to reputable sanctuaries, but the owner refuses to do what's right.
 The female bear never got the opportunity to roam and forage in a naturalistic habitat, but it's not too late for Bosco.
 Help us send him to a reputable sanctuary so he can get the care, attention, and space that he deserves.

 Pymatuning has a long history of violating the AWA.
+In 2016, it was slapped with a warning—a rare enforcement action—for more than a dozen AWA citations.
 It has been repeatedly cited for failing to provide animals with veterinary care.
 The facility has also been cited for failing to clean enclosures that had a buildup of feces and old food and failing to clean water receptacles that were covered in algae.
 PETA has continued to alert the USDA to the inadequate conditions at Pymatuning, but the animals still suffer at this deplorable roadside zoo.

 Pymatuning is one of the few facilities in the country that still confines bears to cruel, antiquated concrete pits, where the animals have virtually nothing to do but beg for scraps of food from tourists.
-PETA has pledged to close every bear pit in the country and has rescued over 70 bears from lives of deprivation in the past five years alone.
+PETA has pledged to close every bear pit in the country and has rescued over 70 bears from lives of deprivation since 2012.

-Speak up along with singer-songwriter, Joan Jett, and actor Cloris Leachman, today and urge Pymatuning to close its bear pit and surrender the remaining bear it holds captive to a reputable sanctuary, where he can live out his days free from concrete in a vast enclosure measured in acres rather than feet and get the care that he desperately needs.
+Speak up along with singer-songwriter, Joan Jett, and actor Cloris Leachman, today and sign our petition urging Pymatuning to close its bear pit and surrender the remaining bear it holds captive to a reputable sanctuary, where he can live out his days free from concrete in a vast enclosure measured in acres rather than feet and get the care that he desperately needs.